setare92-ha/activity_recognition_project/README.md

 In this work, the transformed data set is used to reproduce the work of the authors for a baseline logistic regression model.

 ## 3. Machine Learning Models
+In this section, we explain the modeling procedure for the baseline logistic regression model as well as the neural networks model.

 ### 3.1.
 Benchmark logistic regression model
+We use the feature-engineered data to train and cross-validate a multinomial logistic regression model to reproduce the authors' work in the original paper.
+Since we have class imbalance, we use the weighted average F1-score as the evaluation metric.
+The model has a weighted F1-score of 0.7.

 ### 3.2.
 1-D CNN model

 <img src="./images/pipeline.jpg"
     Width="1000">
 *Figure 1.* Diagram showing the pipeline for building and training the 1d-CNN model.